-- Meets the educational requirements for Pennsylvania Licensed Professional Counselor (LPC) and Licensed Behavior Specialist (LBS)
+Meets the educational requirements for Pennsylvania Licensed Professional Counselor (LPC) and Licensed Behavior Specialist (LBS)

-- Faculty have extensive experience within public and private school settings
+> - Faculty have extensive experience within public and private school settings

-- Master data-based assessment, consultation and intervention strategies
+> - Students master data-based assessment, consultation and intervention strategies

-- Graduates can successfully integrate scientifically-based knowledge and practical experience
+> - Graduates can successfully integrate scientifically-based knowledge and practical experience